10 – The Sound of Silence

 The shadow of the Beat Generation hung over much of the 1960s, and even though the romance of Kerouac’s On the Road had started to fade, the idea behind it was still clear: America is out there, but you have to go looking for it.
 Find it, and you find yourself.
 Paul Simon wrote “America” based on actual experiences hitchhiking from one mundane American city to another.
 They don’t find much — a man in a bad suit, a moon rise, an empty pack of cigarettes — but they do find others just like them: “Counting the cars on the New Jersey Turnpike / They’ve all come to look for America.”

-Maybe it’s the looking that defines us, or maybe there’s nothing to find, but when Garfunkel comes in the harmonies, the point becomes moot; we stop wondering and start listening.
+Maybe the looking defines us, or maybe there’s nothing to find, but when Garfunkel comes in the harmonies, the point becomes moot; we stop wondering and start listening.
 “America” tops our list because it’s perhaps the most representative of Simon & Garfunkel’s music: wistful and optimistic, personal and universal, and most of all, uniquely American.